Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: The simplex and its geometry

 \subsection{Moments of simplicial statistics}

 When addressing random compositions within a simplex, it is necessary to define certain key concepts.
 These include, among others, the identification of the center and the variance of a random composition.
-As shown in \cite{egozcue2011}, the center of a random composition $\boldsymbol{y}$ can be defined as:
+As shown in Egozcue and Pawlowsky-Glahn \cite{egozcue2011}, the center of a random composition $\boldsymbol{y}$ can be defined as:

-where $\mathbb{E}(\cdot)$ denotes the ordinary expectation in the ordinary real Euclidean space.
-Regarding the second order moments, a common metric for total variance of a random composition is defined as However, this is not the only way to express the total variance of a random composition.
+where $\operatorname{E}(\cdot)$ denotes the ordinary expectation in the ordinary real Euclidean space.
+Regarding the second order moments, a common metric for total variance of a random composition is defined as

+However, this is not the only way to express the total variance of a random composition.
 It can also be reformulated as the variance decomposition of the ilr coordinates, i.e.,